How do cities apply?

 When is the application deadline?

 The deadline for applications is announced on the UCCN website on the Call for Applications page.
-For the 2015 call for applications, the deadline will be 15 July 2015, midnight CET.
-Applications received after this date will not be evaluated.

 What languages are accepted?